Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

 quicker and cheaper while still deploying enough to allow you to perform the exercises in this lab.

-### Task 1: Calculate Estimated Hosting Cost of Existing Solution
+### Task 1: Calculate estimated hosting cost of existing solution

 1. From a new browser tab or instance, navigate to the **Azure Pricing Calculator** <https://azure.microsoft.com/en-us/pricing/calculator>